 Citizenship, in the truest meaning of the word can only come about when the Puerto Rican people achieve freedom to exercise their human rights, that is, to exercise the right to independence and self-determination, and free from the domination of U.S. Colonialism.
 The U.S. rulers shall then be brought before justice and forced to provide Puerto Ricans with the reparations due to them.

-On October 30, 1950 (71 Years ago) an armed battle took place in the municipality of Jayuya which spread throughout Puerto Rico.
+On October 30, 1950 (72 Years ago) an armed battle took place in the municipality of Jayuya which spread throughout Puerto Rico.
 It became known as the Jayuya Uprising.
-It is an event in recent Puerto Rican history which bourgeois historians and apologists for U.S. colonialism would prefer to dilute or completely erase.
+It is an event in Puerto Rico which bourgeois apologists for U.S. colonialism would prefer to dilute or completely erase from history.